 Protection for especially valuable aquifers.
-Some ground-waters are clearly more valuable than others and more susceptible to contamination.
+Some ground waters are clearly more valuable than others and more susceptible to contamination.
 Some are critical sources of drinking water or provide base flow for particularly sensitive ecosystems.
-States and EPA could design an added level of protection for these ground-waters by prohibiting certain practices over them.
-The RCRA program has begun to develop rules for locating hazardous waste facilities and will be considering limiting hazardous waste management activities over ground-water that is highly vulnerable to contamination.
+States and EPA could design an added level of protection for these ground waters by prohibiting certain practices over them.
+RCRA program has begun to develop rules for locating hazardous waste facilities and will be considering limiting hazardous waste management activities over ground water that is highly vulnerable to contamination.
 Decisions made in this program will have policy implications for other programs.
-It is important that the level of protection provided by EPA's various regulations for highly vulnerable or valuable ground-water in a consistent way.
+It is important that the level of protection provided by EPA's various regulations for highly vulnerable or valuable ground water be consistent and that various Agency programs define such ground water in a consistent way.